Normalcy Bias Definition: The Hidden Trap in Investor Psychology

 John Templeton, known for his contrarian investing approach, would likely have viewed this situation as an opportunity.
 He famously said, “The time of maximum pessimism is the best time to buy, and the time of maximum optimism is the best time to sell.”
 Investors who recognized the signs of impending crisis and overcame their normalcy bias were able to protect their portfolios or even profit from the market downturn.

-Another example can be found in the dot-com bubble of the late 1990s.
+Another example is the dot-com bubble of the late 1990s.
 Many investors, caught up in the excitement of new technology companies, ignored traditional valuation metrics and assumed that the explosive growth in tech stocks would continue indefinitely.
 This normalcy bias led to significant losses when the bubble eventually burst.

 Technical Analysis and the Normalcy Bias

-Technical analysis, the study of market action through the use of charts and other tools, can be both a victim of and a defence against the normalcy bias.
+Technical analysis, the study of market action using charts and other tools, can be both a victim of and a defence against the normalcy bias.
 On the one hand, technical analysts may fall into the trap of assuming that historical patterns will always repeat, ignoring fundamental changes in market conditions.
 On the other hand, technical analysis can provide objective data that helps investors overcome their biases and recognize when markets are deviating from normal patterns.

-William O’Neil, founder of Investor’s Business Daily and creator of the CAN SLIM investing system, emphasizes the importance of combining technical and fundamental analysis.
+William O’Neil, founder of Investor’s Business Daily and creator of the CAN SLIM investing system, emphasizes combining technical and fundamental analysis.
 He states, “What seems too high and risky to the majority generally goes higher, and what seems low and cheap generally goes lower.”
-This perspective encourages investors to challenge their normalcy bias and look for objective evidence of market trends.
+This perspective encourages investors to challenge their normalcy bias and seek objective evidence of market trends.

 Cognitive Biases and Their Interaction with the Normalcy Bias

 The normalcy bias doesn’t operate in isolation.
 It often interacts with other cognitive biases to influence investor behaviour.
-For example, confirmation bias can reinforce the normalcy bias by causing investors to seek out information that confirms their existing beliefs about market conditions.
-Similarly, anchoring bias can make investors resistant to adjusting their expectations, even when presented with new information.
+For example, confirmation bias can reinforce the normalcy bias by causing investors to seek information confirming their beliefs about market conditions.
+Similarly, anchoring bias can make investors resist adjusting their expectations, even when presented with new information.

-Ray Dalio, founder of Bridgewater Associates, emphasizes the importance of recognizing and overcoming these biases.
-He advocates for what he calls “radical open-mindedness,” stating, “The biggest threat to good decision-making is harmful emotions.”
+Ray Dalio, founder of Bridgewater Associates, emphasizes recognizing and overcoming these biases.
+He advocates for “radical open-mindedness,” stating, “The biggest threat to good decision-making is harmful emotions.”
 By actively challenging our assumptions and seeking out diverse perspectives, investors can mitigate the effects of the normalcy bias and other cognitive biases.

 Overcoming the Normalcy Bias: Strategies for Investors